 You’ve probably experienced this before: you buy a shirt that feels incredibly soft on the rack, but after a few cycles in the laundry, it’s suddenly stiff, pilled, or misshapen.
 This is a huge point of frustration in customer reviews.
 Guys consistently point out that poor fabric quality is a dealbreaker.
 Reviews often praise shirts made from premium cotton blends that offer breathability and softness without feeling flimsy.
 On the flip side, negative comments frequently mention issues like excessive shrinking, colors fading quickly, and fabric that feels scratchy or thin.
 The consensus is clear: a great t-shirt needs to feel good from day one and maintain that quality wash after wash.

-Feedback on Fit and Comfort
+Checking Reviews for Real-World Fit and Comfort

 Fit is, without a doubt, the most talked-about topic in reviews.
 The number one complaint?
 Brands that don’t understand the difference between “big” and “tall.”
 As one review puts it, many brands get big and tall sizing completely wrong because “they assume 'bigger' just means wider, completely ignoring the need for length.”
 Positive reviews light up when a shirt finally gets the proportions right—enough length to prevent it from riding up when you raise your arms, a comfortable fit across the chest and shoulders without being tight, and a cut that drapes well over the midsection.
 Guys are looking for a fit that feels intentional, not like an afterthought.
 When a brand nails these details, customers notice and become incredibly loyal.